You’re searching for Motley Fool alternatives, which means one of these is true:

 What if I just want to do my own research?

 Then you don’t want a stock-picking service at all.
-Morningstar Investor ($199/yr) gives you Fair Value estimates and Moat ratings.
+Morningstar Investor ($199/yr) gives you 40+ years of recession-tested methodology with Fair Value estimates and Moat ratings — best for DIY researchers and value investors.
 TipRanks ($99/yr) helps you verify analyst credibility.
 SA Premium ($269/yr) provides diverse contributor perspectives.
 These are research tools, not recommendation services.
 See our Morningstar Investor review for a detailed breakdown of research capabilities.

 Why do Motley Fool picks lose money?

 Because stock picking is hard.
-Even Stock Advisor’s 23-year track record includes hundreds of losers.
+Even Stock Advisor’s 23-year track record includes losers.
 The 57% first-year win rate means 43% of picks are underwater after 12 months.
-The service works because winners (+982% average for 10-year holds) vastly outweigh losers.
+The service works because the 92.8% win rate on 10+ year holds with 46 ten-baggers vastly outweighs short-term losses.
 If you’re judging by first-year performance, you’re measuring wrong.
+Stock Advisor is optimized for 5+ year horizons.

 Should I cancel Motley Fool?

-Not if you’ve been a member for less than 3 years.
-Stock Advisor’s track record requires long holding periods — the 91.9% win rate on 10-year holds becomes 57% in year one.
+Not if you’ve been a member for less than 5 years.
+Stock Advisor’s track record requires long holding periods — the 92.8% win rate on 10+ year holds with 46 ten-baggers becomes 57% in year one.
 If you’ve given it 5+ years and the methodology genuinely doesn’t fit your style, then yes, consider alternatives.
 But if you’re leaving because of 2021-2022 losses, you’re likely to repeat the same pattern elsewhere.
+If your issue is time horizon (you want 1-3 year results), Alpha Picks’ 79.2% win rate in that window may be a better fit.

 The Bottom Line